Enovale/matrix-url-previewer-bot/Readme.md

    Go to settings.
 In the Sessions tab, sign out of any unverified or unrecognized sessions.

-8. Join your desired chatroom.
+8. Join your desired chatrooms.

    Matrix-URL-Previewer-Bot doesn’t respond to any room invitations to prevent abuse.
-Therefore, you need to use Element.
+Therefore, you need to join the chatrooms manually through Element.

 9. Test whether it works.